 Documentary Screening & Panel at Cooper Hewitt Smithsonian Design Museum

-As part of NYCxDesign 2019, we proudly participated in the launch of Cooper Hewitt, Smithsonian Design Museum’s Design Triennial Exhibition, Nature.
+As part of NYCxDesign 2019, we proudly participated in the launch of Cooper Hewitt, Smithsonian Design Museum’s Design Triennial Exhibition, Nature with the premiere of our documentary.
 The exhibition, co-organized with Cube design museum in the Netherlands, featured more than 60 groundbreaking works from designers across all disciplines who are collaborating with scientists, engineers, farmers, environmentalists, and nature itself to design a more harmonious and regenerative future.

 Sam Van Aken, Associate Professor at Syracuse University and designer of the Tree of 40 Fruit

 Sam Van Aken is a contemporary artist who works beyond traditional modes of art making.
 Crossing artistic genres and disciplines to develop new perspectives on such themes as communication, botany, agriculture, climatology, and the ever-increasing impact of technology.

 Patrick Lewis, Director, University of British Columbia Botanical Garden

 As Director of the UBC Botanical Garden, including the Nitobe Memorial Garden, Patrick Lewis is responsible for the leadership and strategic direction of the Garden.
 This includes the development, oversight, organization and financial management of the unit, and the management of professional and support staff, including curatorial, horticultural, and administrative, and contact staff